English: Ghost in the Shell: Stand Alone Complex

 Both series has action, drama, police, and great dialogue usage in many scenes.

-Both amines have a similar feel to their story telling as well as both being worlds in a not too distant future.
+Both anime have a similar feel to their story telling as well as both being worlds in a not too distant future.
 Both can also be classified as science fiction and each follow a form of law enforcement.

 Both animes feature an advanced technological society that despite the cutting edge technology suffers from both existential and criminal issues.
 Both animes feature cybercrime and a lot of action.
 Both animes focus on police and investigations.